 - Serve the coffee.
 Traditionally, Turkish coffee is served in small espresso-style mugs, but you can use a full-sized cup instead.
 Wait a few minutes for the coffee grounds to settle in the cup before taking your first sip, unless you want to chew your coffee.

 Turkish coffee is a unique way to make coffee that produces a powerful, delicious brew.
-Traditionally, Turkish coffee is made in an ibrik, but you don’t need one to make it yourself at home.
+Traditionally, Turkish coffee is made in an ibrik, but you can make yourself a Turkish coffee without an ibrik if you don’t have one at home.
 All you need is a small saucepan, some coffee, and a watchful eye – to prevent coffee from boiling over and making a tremendous mess in your kitchen.

 We hope you enjoyed this recipe and that you’ll give it a shot!
 It’s not hard to make and has several tweaking and tuning options that will help you get your coffee tasting just the way you like it.